seansfkelley/seansfkelley.github.io/_posts/2026-04-23-bolognese.md

 - 8 tbsp butter
 - 4 tbsp olive oil

 and melt, then add the onions.
 Cook and stir until it has become translucent, then add the chopped celery and carrot.
-Cook, stirring frequently, until it smells delicious.
+Cook, stirring frequently, until it smells delicious.[^burned]

+[^burned]: Burning the soffritto _ever so slightly_ adds a little depth of flavor that helps balance the sweetness of the onions and carrots.

 Add the beef, a few large pinches of salt and pepper, and cook, breaking up clumps, until it is no longer red.
 Add